CyberShadow/dhcptest/README.md

 You can download a compiled Windows executable from my website, [here](https://files.cy.md/dhcptest/).

+The latest development build for Windows can be downloaded from [GitHub Actions](https://github.com/CyberShadow/dhcptest/actions/workflows/test.yml?query=branch%3Amaster).

 ## Building

 With [DMD](https://dlang.org/download.html#dmd) (or another D compiler) installed, run: